-Labor Day Weekend signifies a time to honor all who “labor” with a day off, but to many it also marks the end of summer.
+Labor Day Weekend signifies a time to honor all who “labor” with a day off, but to many, it also marks the end of summer.
 Either way, it’s worth celebrating with a lot of family fun!
 Find a list below of fun activities to enjoy during Labor Day weekend and other links to MetroFamily resources that will help you plan a great time together.

-In addition to the events listed below, here are links that will help you plan a great Labor Day weekend:
+In addition to the events listed below, here are some links that will help you plan a great Labor Day weekend:

 - Plan a fun weekend trip.
 Oklahoma lakes and their beaches will keep you cool while you make memories together.

 - Find something totally free on our list of the top free events happening in OKC.

 - Visit an area splash pad or pool.
 Many in the area will close after the holiday weekend.

 - Spend time outdoors at these popular spots to explore nature in the OKC metro and beyond.

 - Plan a playdate at a metro park.
 Here are five favorites highlighted in our Hashtag GRANDParents blog.